Undergraduate Designated Minors in the College of Engineering

 Demonstration of basic competency in a foreign language via one of the three options listed below:

-• Complete one (1) Modern Languages course at the 200 level, with a minimum grade of C, or
+• Complete one (1) Languages, Cultures, and Applied Linguistics course at the 200 level, with a minimum grade of C, or

 • Achieve a score of 4 or higher in one foreign language Advanced Placement examination, or

-• Demonstrate equivalent proficiency to the satisfaction of the Department of Modern Languages
+• Demonstrate equivalent proficiency to the satisfaction of the Department of Languages, Cultures, and Applied Linguistics

 Study/Work Abroad